omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - set default to hidden
 - ?remove number of times completed counter from instance_detail page?
 - style future/recent/past workouts as tabs on user page
+        - default to future workouts if they have any, then recent, then past, then All Workouts if they have none scheduled and none completed
 - create a calendar dropdown for scheduling workouts
         - when you try and schedule a workout again you should have the dates highlighted that it is already scheduled
         - and have a line detailing that highlighted dates have already been scheduled